-4.3 QM PHILOSOPHY - WHAT DOES QM MEAN?
+5. PHILOSOPHY - WHAT DOES QM MEAN?

 In addition to its failure to go much beyond the hydrogen atom (like the Bohr model), QM has introduced massive problems for physicists in trying to understand what all this "mathematical machinery" implies about reality.
 This section will explore this major area that has resulted in at least a dozen competitive interpretations.
+In order to raise questions on meaning in physics it is necessary to reactivate questions of philosophy.
 Unfortunately, today's theorists now reject any contribution to understanding QM by professional philosophers.
-This reminds one of the bleak response of medieval theologians to the critical questions raised by their own contemporary philosophers, who (initially) were too ready to propose critical questions challenging the certainty offered by the power of orthodox religion, until they were threatened with an auto da fé.
+This reminds one of the bleak response of medieval theologians to the critical questions raised by their own contemporary philosophers, who (initially) were willing to propose critical questions challenging the certainty offered by the power of orthodox religion, until they were threatened with an auto da fé.
 Today, educated physicists who question the orthodoxies of quantum theory know they are liable to the extreme penalty of 'professional suicide'.
-It is not surprising then (as in medieval times) that a general consensus appears to exist between the professionals when viewed by outsiders.
+It is not surprising then (as in medieval times) that a general consensus appears to exist between professional physicists when viewed by outsiders.

-Many of the present problems can be traced to what many physicists regard as one of the triumphs of classical physics: the EM theory of Maxwell.
+Many of the present problems can be traced to what many physicists regard as one of the triumphs of classical physics: the EM theory of Maxwell [§2.4].
 By assuming energy was an entity (a real substance) and not a relationship, both Maxwell and Poynting were misled into believing energy was an existent across time - the defining property of each example of an entity.
-This biased their preference for the fluctuation of æther fields across empty space, rather than asynchronous interactions between the real entities of electricity: the electrons.
-This is why, even today, the EM 4-potential is more useful than the two 3D field intensities (E and B), as it represents the possible (i.e. potential) interactions between real electric objects.
-Maxwell had extensively studied Newton's work but could never follow Newton in his acceptance of the 'particle' as the fundamental object of existence, as this offended his deepest theological beliefs.
+This biased their preference for the fluctuation of æther fields across empty space, rather than remote asynchronous interactions between the real entities of electricity: the electrons.
+This is why, even today, Maxwell's EM 4-potential is more useful than Heaviside's two 3D field intensities (E and B), as it represents the possible (i.e. potential) interactions between real electric objects.
+Maxwell had extensively studied Newton's work but could never follow Newton in his acceptance of the 'particle' as the fundamental object of existence, as this offended his deepest theological beliefs [§2.4.2.5].
 It is interesting that Dirac was one of the few top theorists to question the validity of Maxwell's electromagnetism throughout most of his professional career; his stellar international reputation amongst physicists gave him the luxury of such unorthodox musings; unfortunately, he still only used Maxwell's Equations and never proposed an alternative.